 The Aspen Country Day journey begins!
 The PreK Three class is for children who are two and a half by September 1 of the school year.
-Four-year-olds enter PreK Four.
+The PreK Four classroom is for children who are age 4 by September 1.
 The nurturing, friendly atmosphere emphasizes play as the children's most meaningful work.

 Western Colorado's highest-rated PreKindergarten program

 The Aspen Country Day School PreKindergarten is proud to be the only early childhood program in our region (Pitkin, Garfield, Eagle, and Lake counties) to receive a level-5 rating from Colorado Shines, the statewide quality rating and improvement system for early care and learning programs.
 Read more here.

 Children enjoy a balance of hands-on exploration and group instruction with loving teachers and friendly classmates.

 Small class sizes